 Running an online business gives you a ton of flexibility.
 You can run your business full or part-time.
 You can live in your hometown or in Jamaica if you choose.
 You can work in the evenings, mornings, or whenever works best for your family.
 Letting Holly quit her job was an awesome move for our family, mainly because she is now available for the kids whenever we need her to be.

 Little Customer Interaction

 Are you tired of dealing with people?
 Running an online business can help you with that.
 Since your business is online, most of your dealings with people will happen online as well.
-You can even use a company like GCL Direct to help you drum up business and avoid talking to people altogether.

 Don’t have room or the money to hold on to a bunch of inventory?
 No problem.
 Create an online store where other people store the inventory for you.
 You can create an entire store by selling things from other people’s warehouses.
 For instance, you might create a bookstore entirely from books sold by Amazon.
 Each time you sell a book, a Amazon pays you a commission on the sale.
 Pretty sweet, huh?
 Not only can you take advantage of resources that are already available to you, you can make money doing it!

 While the mechanics of starting an online business are easy, don’t be fooled into thinking that the money will just start rolling in.
 Just like any business, creating a successful online venture takes a lot of time and effort.
 However, creating an online business can help you succeed by avoiding one of the most common reasons for business failure: too much debt.